yomsebr/Activity1-Yomsen--Tsegaye/README.md

 **Step 1:** Checkout the `part3` branch and try to run the dino game like we did in part 2.
 Has something changed?

 **Step 2:** Make a pull request to merge the `part3` branch into `main`.
 Once its created you should now see a warning that there is merge conflicts!
 Oh no!
+But hey you should have a nice template!

 **Step 3:** Click on "Resolve Conflicts".
 You will then be brought to the conflicts editor.
 Below is an example of what a single line conflict looks like in the `.gitignore` file.